SvitlanaLiulka/commission/README.md

 # Program
 As a single argument program accepts a path to the input file.
 Program outputs result to stdout.
-Programe is listening to changes to the file.
+Programme is listening to changes to the file.
 Result: calculated commission fees for each operation.

 # System